FIFA Best Player: Cristiano Ronaldo, Lionel Messi and Virgil van Dijk up for award | Goal.com

 Mauricio Pochettino, whose Tottenham side were beaten by Liverpool in the Champions League final, completes the nominations.

-Manchester City and Liverpool were also represented in the Best Goalkeeper catergory, with Brazilian duo Ederson and Alisson Becker nominated along with Barcelona’s Marc-Andre ter Stegen.
+Manchester City and Liverpool were also represented in the Best Goalkeeper category, with Brazilian duo Ederson and Alisson Becker nominated along with Barcelona’s Marc-Andre ter Stegen.

-Messi is also in contention for second award when his chip against Real Betis in March nominated for the Puskas Award for goal of the season.
+Messi is also in contention for a second award with his chip against Real Betis in March nominated for the Puskas Award for goal of the season.

 Juanfer Quintero’s free-kick for River Plate against Racing Club and Daniel Zsori’s strike for Hungarian side Debrecen and Ferencvaros are also nominated.